Header Photo Credit: Drone-tography, LLC

 Vibrant colors at top attractions

-The Keeper of the Plains 44-foot tall sculpture is surrounded by the Big and Little Arkansas rivers along with trees and nature, making this spot a must for fall.
-Another great local favorite location is the Sedgwick County Zoo.
-Not only is it the seventh-largest zoo in the United States, but it also makes a great spot to witness over 3,000 animals in their fall habits.
-Botanica Wichita has over 18 acres of gardenscaping.
-This garden has beautiful colors during every season.
+The Keeper of the Plains, a 44-foot tall sculpture and iconic landmark in Wichita, is surrounded by the Big and Little Arkansas rivers along with trees and nature, making this spot a must for fall.
+Another local favorite location is the Sedgwick County Zoo.
+Not only is it one of the 10 largest zoos in the United States, but it also makes a great spot to witness more than 3,000 animals in their fall habits.
+Just west of Wichita is Tanganyika Wildlife Park.
+For the best of both worlds, hand-feed lemurs and scroll through acres of outdoor colors.

 Fall Colors_Botanica